fdoyle/Calendar/Readme.md

 *N.B.
 This project is not done*

+*This project has no license.
+The author retains all rights.*

 This document details some preparations made before and during development of the test project

 ### Notes On Current Functionality: